 - If the boils are in sensitive areas like the genitals, do not try home remedies without consulting a healthcare professional.

 - If the boils do not heal in 10 days and appear more in number, consult the doctor immediately.
+This could indicate a more serious health condition.

 |↑1||Mikaili, Peyman, Surush Maadirad, Milad Moloudizargari, Shahin Aghajanshakeri, and Shadi Sarahroodi.
 “Therapeutic uses and pharmacological properties of garlic, shallot, and their biologically active compounds.”
 Iranian journal of basic medical sciences 16, no. 10 (2013): 1031.|